 It can allow more diversity in your organization.
-Recruiters aren’t screening for people who look like them, since factors like ethnicity, age, locations, and economic background are removed from applications.
+Recruiters aren’t screening for people who look like them, since factors like ethnicity, age, location, and economic background are removed from applications.

 It promotes a more objective view of candidates.
 Blind hiring creates a process free from implicit bias since candidates are chosen for interviews based on their skills and experience.

 It expands your talent pool.
-When recruiters use blind hiring techniques, they often find a wider and more diverse pool of talent from which to draw upon.
+When recruiters use blind hiring techniques, they often find a wider and more diverse pool of talent upon which to draw.

-It can create roadblocks for diversity hiring.
+It can create roadblocks to diversity hiring.
 Without any personal information to base your recruiting decisions on, recruiters cannot focus on hiring for diversity.

 Hiring for cultural fit can be difficult.
 While knowing a candidate’s experience and skills is undoubtedly important, it doesn’t provide the whole picture of what their personality and work ethic are like.
 Recruiters might face trouble with hiring a skilled employee that doesn’t mesh well with their existing workplace culture.